-Baking soda and vinegar is an excellent solution for many kitchen issues; it is great for cleaning your stovetop, oven, and microwave.
+Baking soda and vinegar is an excellent solution for many kitchen issues; it is great for cleaning your stovetop, oven, stainless steel sink, and microwave.
 It can help with nasty smells and unpleasant odors, and it also can help unclog your kitchen sink drain.

 A cup of white vinegar and anywhere from a quarter cup to a full cup of baking soda will work; there is no magic formula.

 Dump the baking soda down the drain and follow with the cup of vinegar.
 If you can cap it off, that will help.
 Then, wait 15 minutes and run hot water down to clear the clog.

 Note: If you don’t have vinegar, you can try substituting lemon juice.